ARMmbed/mbed-os-5-docs/docs/contributing/guidelines/workflow.md

 ### Ready for integration

-Maintainers merge pull requests during the internal gatekeeping meetings that occur three times a week.
-They can merge straightforward pull requests immediately.
+A pull request is ready for merge when the pull request completed the reviews and tests.

+Maintainers merge pull requests as they have write access to the main master branch.
+Pull request integration happens at any time of the day.

 - Label: `Ready for merge`.
-- Time: Two days.
+- Time: One day.

 ### Releases